ezEngine/docs/docs/animation/skeletal-animation/animation-clip-asset.md

 ## Event Track

-Below the time scrubber there is an additional strip to edit [animation events](animation-events.md).
+Below the time scrubber there is an additional strip to edit [animation events (TODO)](animation-events.md).
 Here you can add events that shall occur at specific times during the animation clip playback, such as *foot-down* or *fire-weapon*.
 Use the time scrubber above to play the clip and inspect at which time the event shall occur.
 Then *right click* into the event track and select **Add Event**.
 Which type of event will be added is specified with the combo box at the bottom right.

 ## See Also